 The Institute of Physics (IOP) and its group companies are committed to doing all we reasonably can to combat all forms of slavery and human trafficking in our supply chains.
 This statement sets out how the entire IOP group has approached these issues during this financial year and how we will continue to do so in the next.

 The IOP is a charity registered in England and Wales, and in Scotland, and is incorporated by Royal Charter.
 We are the national physical society for the UK and Ireland.
 The objective of the IOP, as stated in our Royal Charter, is to promote the advancement and dissemination of knowledge and education in the science of physics, pure and applied, for the benefit of the public and the members of the IOP.

-We work with a range of partners to support and develop the teaching of physics in schools; we encourage innovation, growth and productivity in business including addressing significant skills shortages; and we provide evidence-based advice and support to governments across the UK and in Ireland.
+We work with a range of partners in civil society to encourage young people to engage with physics and work with partners to support and develop the teaching of physics in schools; we encourage innovation, growth and productivity in business including addressing significant skills shortages; and we provide evidence-based advice and support to governments across the UK and in Ireland.

 Our members come from across the physics community whether in industry, academia, the classroom, technician roles or in training programmes as an apprentice or a student.
 However, our reach goes well beyond our membership to all who have an interest in physics and the contribution it makes to our culture, our society and the economy.

 The largest subsidiary, IOP Publishing Limited, is a world leader in scientific communications publishing journals, ebooks, magazines and websites globally.
-The other subsidiaries support the activities of the Institute of Physics and/or IOP Publishing Limited in the United Kingdom and globally.
+The other subsidiaries support the activities of IOP and/or IOP Publishing Limited in the United Kingdom and globally.